 ""

-As a computer engineering major, you can learn how to design and manufacture computer hardware using the latest semiconductor chip technologies, which form the foundation of everything from automobiles to household appliances to defense systems.
-In addition, you can learn how to develop, analyze and research systems that process, store and convey digital information.
-Computer engineering majors explore cutting-edge systems, including wearable technology, mobile devices, personal computers, servers used in the cloud, and embedded systems.
-You can even focus on the mathematics, tools and practices associated with machine learning and data science in engineering with our new Machine Learning and Data Science named degree option.
-Become a Badger, and let your curiosity set your path for learning.
+As a computer engineering major, you will learn how to design and manufacture computer hardware using the latest semiconductor chip technologies, which form the foundation of everything from automobiles to household appliances to defense systems.
+In addition, you will learn how to design and analyze systems that process, store and convey digital information, and to develop efficient software for them.
+Examples of systems that computer engineering majors explore include wearable devices, mobile computing devices like smartphones and tablets, personal computers, servers deployed in the cloud, and many types of embedded systems.
+You can also specialize in emerging technologies like artificial intelligence, machine learning, and data science, and earn a named option on your transcript.

 Cross-Campus Transfer to Engineering